NavarroAlex/NORAM-Microsoft-Power-BI-Training-Project/README.md

 ### Now remove the column called "Weighted Average Base Price Per Unit" as we need this column and keep it will contribute to longer compute time of our report.
 ![ScreenShot](https://github.com/NavarroAlex/NORAM-Microsoft-Power-BI-Training/blob/main/Weighted%20Average%20Base%20Price.png)

+### Before we do our first merge, lets clean the "Product Attributes" dataset:
+    * Remove the "123" column as we don't need it.
+    * Remove Duplicates

 ### Let's do our first merge.
 We will merge the Product Sales Data with the Product Attributes dataset using "SKU" as our primary key to merge on.
 ![ScreenShot](https://github.com/NavarroAlex/NORAM-Microsoft-Power-BI-Training/blob/main/First%20Merge.png)

 ### Under the "Home" tab, select "Merge Queries" and "Merge Queries":
 ![ScreenShot](https://github.com/NavarroAlex/NORAM-Microsoft-Power-BI-Training/blob/main/Merge%20Queries%202.png)